KhronosGroup/glTF/README.md

 ##COLLADA2JSON

-COLLADA2JSON introduces a JSON format that aims at filling the gap between COLLADA and WebGL.
+COLLADA2JSON introduces a JSON format that aims to bridge the gap between COLLADA and WebGL.

 #### JSON Format

-The key aspect of this JSON format is to be driven by WebGL.
-It is a final format which extends the workflow from COLLADA to WebGL.
-COLLADA (https://www.khronos.org/collada/) is an intermediate format which allows to get scene informations out of the authoring tools.
+The JSON format has been designed from the ground up with an eye towards the requirements of WebGL, and is intended to be the final step in a COLLADA to WebGL workflow.
+[COLLADA](https://www.khronos.org/collada/) is an interchange format created to allow information to easily be passed between authoring tools, but is not well suited for use in realtime applications.

-This JSON format is actually an hybrid format that:
+The JSON format is actually a hybrid format consisting of two files:
-- describes the scene graph (and its entities).
+- A JSON document describing the scene graph and its entities.
-- relies on a separate binary blob that hosts all heavy datas (indices/vertices).
+- A separate binary blob containing all large data arrays (indices/vertices).

 To satisfy WebGL constraints, the provided tool named COLLADA2JSON performs the following transformations:
-[most of these are work in progress]
+(Most of these are work in progress)
-- unify index buffers with unique indices for all vertex attributes. (i.e referred as deindexing)
+- Unify index buffers with unique indices for all vertex attributes.
+(Known as "deindexing")
-- split meshes into indexes buffer that do not exceed 65535 indexes to satisfy UNSIGNED_SHORT contraint for WebGL
+- Split meshes into buffers that do not exceed 65535 indices to satisfy the WebGL's maximum index size of UNSIGNED_SHORT
-- generate GLES 2.0 shaders from COLLADA materials.
+- Generate default GLSL shaders from the COLLADA materials.
-- convert axis up from scenes to allow seamless merging.
+- Normalize the "Up" axis of all scenes to allow easy resource sharing.
-- ...

-This design based on an external binary blob also provides the following opportunities:
+Using an external binary blob has several advantages:

-- within the core of the JSON format refers to buffers as typed arrays.
+- The JSON format references the buffers as opaque typed arrays.
-- add compression support.

-The status for these features is tracked in GitHub issues.
+- The binary format provides opportunities for better data compression.

+Watch the GitHub issues tracker for updates on the status of these features.

-#### What's in there:
+#### What's provided in this repository:

-- viewer: a webgl viewer that loads a model asynchronously (loads vertex buffers and indices progressivly)
+- viewer: A sample WebGL viewer that loads and displays a model asynchronously (vertex and index buffers loaded progressivly)
-- converter: source code for COLLADA2JSON based on OpenCOLLADA
+- converter: Source code for COLLADA2JSON converter based on OpenCOLLADA
-- importers: A Three.js importer.
-To be extended with support for other popular WebGL frameworks.
+- loaders: Loader utilities for 3rd party WebGL libraries.
+Currently contains a Three.js loader, with support planned for other popular WebGL frameworks.

 #### Workflow